 And if you want to convert the file into binary (.xlsb) format:

-- First, save a copy of the file in Excel Binary Workbook (*.xlsb) format.
+- Save a copy of the file in Excel Binary Workbook (*.xlsb) format.

-- Then, compare the Binary format with the Default format.
+- Compare the Binary format with the Default format.
 You will notice that the Binary format has consumed less memory than the Default format.

 So, the default format is also responsible for increasing the file size.